ChooChooAl/AKorange/README.md

 INSTALLATION:
 Copy the AKorange folder into ~/.themes folder for personal use.
+Create ~/.themes if not there already.
 Copy to /usr/share/themes for global use.
 Use cinnamon-settings: Settings->Themes to select this theme for borders.